ajosedev/knowledge/notes/20211029153348-semantic-design-tokens.md

 2. Semantic tokens: `color-action-primary`
 3. Component tokens: `button-background-primary`

-Each tier inherits from the previous, avoiding skipping tiers as much as possible.
+Each tier inherits from the previous - avoiding skipping tiers as much as possible.
 Each subsequent tier increases contextual precision, but lowers coverage.
-This can very quickly get out of hand, and make your design system harder to learn and use.
+More tokens increase granularity which in turn increases flexibility, but also increases the maintenance cost.

 https://foundation.mozilla.org/en/docs/design/websites/design-tokens/

-If you make a change at a lower level, all levels above it are affected.
+Making a change affects all the layers that read from it.
-- Change the hex, and `grey900`, `border-color`, and `input-border` all change.
+- Change the Tier 1 token raw value, and `grey900`, `border-color`, and `input-border` all change.
-- Change `border-color` to reference `blue700`, and only `input-border` changes.
+- Change the Tier 2 `border-color` to reference a different Tier 1 token, and only the Tier 2/3 tokens change.

 Tier 3 is really where it gets interesting.
-A good approach is to only to use the Tier 3 as needed.
-Usually through a private-first approach that graduates variables to tokens (maybe even Tier 2 tokens) once it matches the [[20211115112656-rule-of-three]].
-Even without it, the components still reference the Tier 2 - they're just not making an additional token to self-reference.
-Although the tier allows for extra flexibility, it incurs more maintenance costs and is sometimes unnecessary specificity.
-Once again, it goes back to what should change together.

-That being said, the extra flexibility is useful for aiding in changes, and is in general 'safer'. e.g. if two components need to start using the same token in the future, having separate Tier 3 tokens that can be later consolidated is helpful.
-You can make changes only to tokens to get the visual update you need.
-Granted, this can also be done without the Tier 3 token - you'd just be changing CSS more directly, rather than tokens.
-This strategy (updating CSS directly) doesn't work as easily if you have a multi-platform component system, e.g. iOS components + React components, or you want to automate parity to something like Figma.

-It also depends on how specific your Tier 2 is.
-If it's more abstract (e.g. `surface-light`), having a more specific token category around `input` can make sense in a pseudo third-tier, as they may change independently from `surface-light`.
+As mentioned the more tokens you have, the more maintenance burden you have.
+As such, a good approach is to only to use the Tier 3 as needed.

+Tier 3 allows you to do two different things:
+1. Share token values across different components (e.g. Button and ButtonBar both can reference Button-related tokens)
+2. Allow you to change styling of components through tokens, rather than CSS.

+The former has a few benefits.
+A good approach is to create private variables and graduate them to Tier 2/3 tokens as they start to become shared.
+This allows you to only reap the benefits of sharing while lowering the maintenance burden overall.

+The latter has more benefits.
+For one, it can help makes changes 'safer' and more web-agnostic.
+This is imperative if you're sharing things across different tools, like Figma.
+Or if you have a multi-platform design system, e.g. iOS + React.
+Additionally, it has massive benefits in the space of theming or multi brand.
+With multiple brands, it's sometimes not possible to change things via CSS.
+Instead a Tier 3 opens an API for flexibility, bespoke theming.
+For more information see [[20220822094537-themeable-design-systems]]

+If you don't have multi-brand requirements, you can often make do with a more complex Tier 2.
+By making more specific Tier 2 tokens that reference other Tier 2 tokens, you can share specific semantic needs that need to change together.
+For example, grouping all of your `input`-related tokens, which read from more generic `surface` tokens that represent all background colours.
 The lines between the two tiers start to become blurry depending on the use of the token and amount of abstractions (or 'hops').
 Once again, what should change together is important - prototyping potential visual changes can help battle test your architecture for change.

-Additionally, Tier 3 can have a lot of nuance.
-Something like [Adobe Spectrum](https://medium.com/@NateBaldwin/component-level-design-tokens-are-they-worth-it-d1ae4c6b19d4) used fine-grained tokens - `spectrum-button-m-warning-quiet-overbackground-textonly-focus-ring-animation-duration`.
-You could pull this back as many steps as appropriate, e.g. `primary-action-background-color` still provides value and granularity, and can be used across multiple components.
-This latter approach can be considered a Tier 2 or Tier 3 depending on your outlook and existing hierarchy.
-For example, Material only creates a Tier 3 when the design choice applies to multiple components:
-> While some component style choices won't be expressed as a token, but a token should be used whenever a design choice applies to multiple components with similar uses.

-A Tier 3 also makes a lot more sense when you want a really customisable theming layer as mentioned in [[20220822094537-themeable-design-systems]].
-Or alternatively, if you want to expose an API for users to be able to change their values without having to [[20220704125509-design-systems-snowflakes|snowflake]] things or look at the implementation details.
-However this can lead to maintenance issues as many more things are public.
+	This is what SWAN did to make a more complex Tier 2 that gave us more flexibility.
+Tier 3 was only really used for outliers or to keep things consistent across similar components (e.g. Button and ButtonBar).

 One thing I've found difficult is to know how granular to be.
 Granularity increases flexibility, but also decreases usability.
 This is very difficult to manage across an entire token API, and feels more of an art than a science.
+This is further complicated by Tier 2 often referencing other Tier 2 tokens.
+Which helps with specificity and control, but can lead to more complexity.

 I'm personally still not sure if you should have a consistent token categorisation (e.g. action, input, container) across all token types (e.g. elevation, border-radius), or if the categorisation should be per-token type.
 The latter approach also informs the token naming, you should but the token type first so the categories can change.